RandyGaul/cute_framework/docs/networking/README.md

 ## Dedicated Game Servers

 The game server itself is an instance of `server_t` created by calling [server_create](https://github.com/RandyGaul/cute_framework/blob/master/docs/networking/server/server_create.md).
 The server mediates connections from all clients; the server can at any moment force a client to disconnect, and only accepts new connections with clients that provide a valid connect token and pass the security handshake.

+## Example Client and Server

+Here is a [quick and dirty demonstration](https://github.com/RandyGaul/cf_net_test) showing how to setup a client and server for testing purposes.
+This shows basic usage of the client and server API, where multiple clients can connect to a single server.
+The connect tokens are generated on the dedicated server instead of using a web service, which is a great way to test things out during development.